aziddy/wifi_rover/README.md

 </p>

 ## Issues That Arose During the Build
-* Was going to use a Arduino Micro Clone but the serial communications for it require installing a CH340 driver that's hard to compile on a Pi
+* Was going to use a Arduino Micro Clone but the serial communications for it require installing a CH340 driver that's hard to compile on a Pi.
+So I went with a full Uno
-*  I was going to make a logic level convertor but I didn't have the correct pull up resistors on hand.
-So I just used a full Uno for serial communications
 * I broke the steering gearbox for RC car.
 So I glued a servo in its place that works well
 * Getting actual streaming software on PI is a effort so just sending compressed JPEG images over websockets seemed like a quick and dirty way